 The TIA format is structured such that it presents general information relating to the applicant, product and TIA approval on the cover sheet, followed by three subsequent parts that identify in detail the respective ground, flight and operational inspections and tests to be undertaken.
-Parts I to III of the TIA are essentially lists of those requirements (by individual requirement number from the certification basis) that are subject to a ground or flight type inspection or test, the organisations/persons responsible for verifying compliance for each requirement and where
+Parts I to III of the TIA are essentially lists of those requirements (by individual requirement number from the certification basis) that are subject to a ground or flight type inspection or test, the organisations/persons responsible for verifying compliance for each requirement and where applicable, identification of the test plans or other data that will be used for the conduct of TIA activities.

-39 By default, these are also entry criteria for the TCBM - pre-CAA flight testing
+&lt;sup>39 By default, these are also entry criteria for the TCBM - pre-CAA flight testing.

-40 Compliance with other non-safety related certification basis requirements does not need to be shown prior to the TIA being issued.
+$^{40}$ Compliance with other non-safety related certification basis requirements does not need to be shown before the TIA being issued.

-41 If more than one prototype will be used for TIA activities each product requires its own Statement of Conformity.
+&lt;sup>41 If more than one prototype will be used for TIA activities each product requires its own Statement of Conformity.

-42 While identified as a "draft" the contents of the aircraft flight manual must be sufficiently mature and accepted as such by CAA to ensure it provides an adequate basis for the safe operation of the aircraft for the planned TIA activities.
+&lt;sup>42 While identified as a 'draft' the contents of the AFM must be sufficiently mature and accepted as such by CAA to ensure it provides an adequate basis for the safe operation of the aircraft for the planned TIA activities.